Abraham Klein (referee): 1978 World Cup

 Klein was selected for the 1978 World Cup where he was given the Argentina v Italy match in Group 1 in Buenos Aires.

 In Klein's game Italy won with a Roberto Bettega goal but before half-time Klein denied Argentina a penalty kick.
 Klein said of the incident: "I analyzed all the players, which helped me to determine my tactics during the game.
 For example: towards the end of the first half, one of the Argentines went down in the penalty box and of course 80,000 people were whistling, screaming and crying for a penalty.
 I had learned from the previous games that I needed to be really close to the Argentinian players who caused the trouble.
 I am not telling you their names."

 Brian Glanville wrote of the incident: "There was nothing more impressive in this World Cup than the way he stood between his linesmen at half-time in the Argentina - Italy game, scorning the banshee whistling of the incensed crowd."
 Klein said: "At half-time, as I walked into the tunnel, I was booed at by 80,000 people.
 In the second half, as the players were called from the dressing-rooms, my tactic was not to walk onto the pitch before the players.
 I knew the crowd would remember what had happened at the end of the first half, and they would definitely welcome me with whistling and yelling, which is not a good feeling for a referee.
 So I waited until the Argentines came out of the tunnel and I entered the pitch with them, towards the applause."

 In the second phase Klein refereed the Austria v West Germany match in Group A.

 The referee in the final was Sergio Gonella, the Italian.
-Klein's appointment, though supported originally by FIFA was disputed by the Argentinians, reputedly, because of the political links between the Netherlands and Israel.
+Klein's appointment, though supported originally by FIFA was disputed by the Argentinians, reputedly, because of the political links between the Netherlands and Israel; also, Klein had lived in the Netherlands for a year as a teenager.
 But as Klein said, later: "When I'm on the pitch, only two things are important to me: being fair to both teams and making my decisions bravely.
 I think all referees are fair, but not all of them are brave, probably.
 At the 1978 World Cup, I was leading Germany vs Austria.
 Well, to a Jew Germans and Austrians are the same.
 But they were like Dutch and Brazilians to me."

-In the end Klein refereed the Third Place Match between Italy and Brazil which Brazil won.
+In the end Klein refereed the match for third place between Italy and Brazil which Brazil won.
 Klein was the only referee officiating three matches during the World Cup 1978.